Hannía and her family |

 2) Water deliverers: Because the tap-water here is not good for drinking or cooking, you have to buy big water jugs every now and then for daily consumption.
 They shout "AGUAAAAAAAAAAAAA!" as they walk down the streets.

-volleyball, and tag for two hours on P-Day.
-It was lovely :)
+Se bought ice-cream-filled pineapples after playing volleyball, and tag for two hours on P-Day.
+It was lovely :) |

 3) Tamales: Sometimes the people selling tamales just shout "TAMALES" from their bicycle carts, and sometimes they have a recording that says"TAMALES, OAXAQUEÑOS, TAMALES, CALIENTITOS!
 ACERCAESE SUS RICOS TAMALES OAXAQUEÑOS!"
 It´s fun :)